Computing (Games Programming) BSc (Hons)

 Our graduates also find success outside gaming in other online industries, such as finance, or choose to continue studying.

-The programme is accredited by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
+Subject to re-approval, the programme is accredited by BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
 Successfully completing an accredited honours degree is the first step to full BCS membership and to being awarded chartered status.